 “Who will be/is responsible for leading the strategy and execution of your firm’s most recent digital transformation?”

+Figure 1: CMO’s are less likely to be involved in digital transformation than their C-Suite peers.
 Source: Adapted from Forrester Analytics Global Business Technographics Business and Technology Services Survey 2018.
-Base: 2,391 global services decision makers who are involved in their company’s digital transformation.
+Base: 2,391 global services decision-makers who are involved in their company’s digital transformation.

 So what is the role of marketing in digital transformation?
 And where should the marketing function change to support a digital-era organisation?

 This article aims to answer these questions and is written by experts with deep experience in doing the work.
 We apply the 5 components of digital transformation to the marketing function, highlighting the latest trends and providing real industry examples.
 Our objective: to build the first comprehensive framework describing the role of marketing in digital transformation, and in turn to inform and inspire CMOs on their digital transformation journey.